The check-in desks are located at the following points:

-All terminals have VIP access (Fast Track) for first class and business passengers travelling with certain airlines and companies.
+All terminals have preferential access (Fast Track) for first class and business passengers travelling with certain airlines and companies.

 Adolfo Suárez Madrid-Barajas Airport has installed information screens at the Terminals T1, T2 and T4 security checkpoints so passengers can see the estimated time this process takes.
 Security check times are automatically updated every three minutes, letting users manage their time more efficiently for greater peace of mind at the airport.

 If the destination of your flight is a non-Schengen country, you must go through document control.

 The basic travel document is a passport, although you can travel to some countries with a National ID card (DNI).
 Some countries also require a visa, vaccination certificate, passport valid for 6 months after the date of arrival, etc. Please ask your airline company.